Want to know how to start solid foods with your baby?

 During my first pregnancy, a phrase I seemed to run into frequently on the baby forums was “Baby Led Weaning”.
-So many mums were talking about how they were doing baby led weaning with their babies.
+So many mums were talking about how they were doing baby led weaning with their babies for baby first food.
 It intrigued me so I started to research it more.

 Baby Led Weaning, or BLW, is a phrase coined by Gill Rapley.
 It is the process of letting your baby feed themselves when starting baby on solids.

 It’s a lot of fun to watch your baby learn to pick up food, play with it, learn to chew it and feed themselves.
 As you might expect, it’s also quite a messy affair – but that’s half the fun of introducing baby food!

 Wondering how to introduce solids?
 You might decide that you want to go 100% with baby led weaning or you might combine it with spoon feeding.
 It’s great to have the option of both and find out what works for your baby.

 The Heinz baby food range is a great add-on to our baby led weaning experience.